Amino acid: Chirality

 The carbon atom next to the carboxyl group is called the α–carbon.
 In proteinogenic amino acids, it bears the amine and the R group or side chain specific to each amino acid, as well as a hydrogen atom.
 With the exception of glycine, for which the side chain is also a hydrogen atom, the α–carbon is stereogenic.
-All chiral proteogenic amino acids have the L configuration.
+All chiral proteinogenic amino acids have the L configuration, and can therefore be referred to as L-amino acids.
 They are "left-handed" enantiomers, which refers to the stereoisomers of the alpha carbon.

 A few D-amino acids ("right-handed") have been found in nature, e.g., in bacterial envelopes, as a neuromodulator (D-serine), and in some antibiotics.
 Rarely, D-amino acid residues are found in proteins, and are converted from the L-amino acid as a post-translational modification.
 (Note: The L and D convention for amino acid configuration refers not to the optical activity of the amino acid itself but rather to the optical activity of the isomer of glyceraldehyde from which that amino acid can, in theory, be synthesized (D-glyceraldehyde is dextrorotatory; L-glyceraldehyde is levorotatory).

 An alternative convention is to use the (S) and (R) designators to specify the absolute configuration.
 Almost all of the amino acids in proteins are (S) at the α carbon, with cysteine being (R) and glycine non-chiral.
 Cysteine has its side chain in the same geometric location as the other amino acids, but the R/S terminology is reversed because sulfur has higher atomic number compared to the carboxyl oxygen which gives the side chain a higher priority by the Cahn-Ingold-Prelog sequence rules.)

 Side chains

-Polar charged side chains
+Polar charged

 Five amino acids possess a charge at neutral pH.
 Often these side chains appear at the surfaces on proteins to enable their solubility in water, and side chains with opposite charges form important electrostatic contacts called salt bridges that maintain structures within a single protein or between interfacing proteins.
 Many proteins bind metal into their structures specifically, and these interactions are commonly mediated by charged side chains such as aspartate, glutamate and histidine.
 Under certain conditions, each ion-forming group can be charged, forming double salts.

 The two negatively charged amino acids at neutral pH are aspartate (Asp, D) and glutamate (Glu, E).
 The anionic carboxylate groups behave as Brønsted bases in most circumstances.
 Enzymes in very low pH environments, like the aspartic protease pepsin in mammalian stomachs, may have catalytic aspartate or glutamate residues that act as Brønsted acids.